Embedded Face Recognition Access Control System

 Pipeline:

-- face detection
+- face region detection or alignment;

-- feature embedding extraction
+- embedding extraction;

 TinyML Optimization